6 Reasons Visitors Leave Your Website Early

 If you haven’t optimised your site for mobile, you’ve effectively created a website that doesn’t appeal to a large percentage of visitors.

 This is an easy trap to fall into, especially given that websites are typically built on desktop (or laptops).
-Website owners often overlook the fact that almost half of their traffic will arrive on mobile, and only design a website for desktop, because that’s where they’ve built it (I did this many years ago when I created my first blog).
+Website owners often overlook the fact that almost half of their traffic will arrive on mobile, and only design a website for desktop, because that’s where they’ve built it.

 As you build and edit your website, it’s crucial that you check how every change or addition effects mobile.